jwunderl/pxt-arcade/docs/courses/csintro1/loops-and-functions/projectiles.md

 We can use projectiles to create sprites that move across the screen.
 Let's start off with making a simple bird projectile.

-## Example: Bird projectile
+## Example #1: Bird projectile
 1. Review the code below
 2. Create the sample code and run the code
 3. Save the code for the task (name it "Bird Projectile 1")
-4. Look for what portion of the blocks makes the bird move across the screen, instead of just staying still.
+4. Look for what portion of the blocks makes the bird move across the screen, instead of just staying still

 ```blocks
 enum SpriteKind {